Nasim Soltanbeygi: 2023 arrest, trial and sentence

 On 11 January 2023, Soltanbeygi was arrested at Imam Khomeini International Airport in Tehran while boarding an international flight.
 Her personal items, including a laptop, phone and luggage were seized, and she was taken to an undisclosed location.
 Soltanbeygi was subsequently permitted to make a phone call and informed her mother that she had been arrested.

 After initially being held in solitary confinement in Evin Prison in Tehran, on 7 February 2023, Soltanbeygi was temporarily released on bail, under the supervision of the Islamic Revolutionary Guard Corps' intelligence unit, after paying a 10 billion IRR bail.
 In May 2023, the prosecutor issued an indictment against Soltanbeygi for "the most severe punishment" after she did not collaborate with officers during several interrogations held that month.

 In August 2023, Soltanbeygi was sentenced to three years and six months in prison for "colluding and assembling against national security" and an additional eight months "spreading propaganda against the system" by Judge Iman Afshari at branch 26 of the Islamic Revolutionary Court, in response to her coverage of the Mahsa Amini protests.
 She was also subjected to a two-year ban on leaving Iran or joining a political group or assembly.
 Soltanbeygi appealed her sentence, which was ultimately upheld.
 The appeal, by branch 36 of the Islamic Revolutionary Court, also confirmed that Soltanbeygi would not be eligible for the amnesty issued in February 2023 to mark the 44th anniversary of the Iranian Revolution.

 On 21 November 2023, Soltanbeygi was arrested again after she responded to a court summons at branch 1 of the Islamic Revolutionary Court to begin her sentence.
 She was transferred to Evin Prison.

 Release

 On 10 March 2024, Soltanbeygi was temporarily released from prison on medical furlough due to several health issues including insomnia upon the recommendation of the Forensic Medical Commission.
 She subsequently returned to prison.

-On 20 September 2025, the Forensic Medical Commission confirmed that the remainder of Soltanbeygi's sentence had been suspended under the General Pardon and Sentence Reduction Directive of 2025, based off its recommendations.
+On 20 September 2025, the Forensic Medical Commission confirmed that the remainder of Soltanbeygi's sentence had been suspended under the General Pardon and Sentence Reduction Directive of 2025, based on its recommendations.

 The United Nations Special Rapporteur on Human Rights in Iran expressed "profound concern" at Soltanbeygi's conviction, stating it was linked to her "peaceful human rights activism"; it also expressed worry about the impact the sentence would have on her health.

 Front Line Defenders condemned the "judicial harassment" of Soltanbeygi by Iranian authorities and called it a "reprisal" for her human rights activism.